BillPascoe/FindPeopleInTexts/README.md

 See the notebook for more inline documentation.

-You can run this online, without having to download and set up, using Binder Hub:
+You can run this online, without having to download and set up, using Binder Hub.
+If you run in Binder Hub you can find the output CSV file by clicking the folder icon and looking for the file 'people.csv'.
+You can right click and download it.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/BillPascoe/FindPeopleInTexts/HEAD?urlpath=%2Fdoc%2Ftree%2FFindPeople.ipynb)